 For US Citizens & Green Card Holders.
 The United States is one of the only industrialized countries that taxes its citizens and green card holders who live abroad on their worldwide income.
 With only a few de minimis exceptions, all US citizens residing abroad who have income must file annual US individual income tax returns to report that income.
 Green Card holders and spouses of US citizens who have elected to be taxed as US citizens must also declare their worldwide income and file returns.

 There are special problems that arise with respect to self-employed individuals and individuals with high earned income or substantial income from investments that may result in their needing to pay taxes to both Germany and the United States.
-The income tax treaty between Germany and the United States is used to avoid double taxation.
+The income tax treaty between Germany and the United States is used to minimize double taxation.

 (Note: We also speak German.
 If needed, we can discuss your tax situation in detail with your German tax adviser in his or her native language.)

 For Nonresident Aliens If you are married to an American citizen or resident, you may want to obtain a US tax identification number in order to increase your spouse's exemptions.
 In some cases it might even make sense to elect to be taxed as a US resident.
 If you elected in prior years to be taxed as a US resident, you must file a notice with the IRS if you no longer wish to be taxed on your worldwide income.
 This is a one-time election.

 For all nonresident aliens, if the correct amount of taxes was not withheld on US source income, you are required to file a US income tax return.
 Many Germans, for instance, own rental property in the United States.
 This income needs to be reported on a 1040NR income tax return and possibly in the state where the income was earned.
 There are certain elections that you can make to eliminate withholding taxes on the rental income and reduce the effective tax rate on that income.